ARWNI2S/TheCorporateWars/design-docs/game-basics/interstellar-community/law-and-government/major-powers.md

 # Major Powers

-The major powers of the galaxy are the political, military, and economic entities that dominate vast regions of space, shaping interstellar politics and setting the rules of the game for civilizations, corporations, and independent actors.
+The major powers of the galaxy are the polítical, military, and economic entities that dominate vast regions of space, shaping interstellar politics and setting the rules of the game for civilizations, corporations, and independent actors.
 These factions are not merely expanding states, but institutions with centuries or even millennia of history, whose reach extends far beyond a single star system or sector.

 For players in **The Corporate Wars**, major powers are neither accessible nor controllable factions.
 They represent both balance and challenge within the game — forces that can either support or hinder the growth of a corporation.
 In some cases, their laws and treaties define the operational limits within their territories; in others, they may become strategic allies or insurmountable obstacles.